BV and BFV for the H-twisted Poisson sigma model: Introduction and brief description of the results

+We think that the HPSM is a very nice extension of the PSM and AKSZ theories as a toy model for a better understanding and development of the BV and the BFV formalism and we expect that still much more can be learned by its study.
+For example, as we intend to show elsewhere, while applying the recipe \cite{BBD1,BBD2,GrigorievD,Grigoriev,Ikeda-Strobl} for a transition from BFV to BV leads to the known BV formulation of the PSM, for non-vanishing $H$ the resulting BV functional breaks worldsheet covariance, i.e.\ the covariance with respect to $\Sigma$.

+The structure of the paper is as follows: In Sec.\ \ref{sec:HPSM} we recall the action functional of the HPSM, its gauge symmetries, and its Hamiltonian formulation.
+In Sec.\ \ref{sec:BFV} we construct the BFV formulation and present the result in different forms, with and without an auxiliary connection in particular.
+In Sec.\ \ref{sec:BV1} we construct the BV action $S_{BV}^\nabla$ ab initio using a connection and in Sec.\ \ref{sec:BV2} we provide and study the alternative superfield functional $S_{BV}$.

-Appendix \ref{sec:PSMBVBFV} contains some known formulas for the PSM, while Appendix \ref{sec:naive} contains some elementary calculations for the HPSM in terms of superfields (showing that a simple super-field extension of the classical theory does not yield the correct BV-extension).
-In Appendix \ref{sec:BianchiofS}, finally, we establish an identity satsified by the basic curvature $S$, which is needed in proving the validity of the master equation for $S_{BV}^\nabla$.
+Appendix \ref{sec:PSMBVBFV} summarizes known formulas for the PSM.
+In Appendix \ref{sec:naive} we show explicitly that a naive superfield extension of the classical theory does not yield the correct BV extension for the HPSM.
+Appendix \ref{appC} contains the full extension in which the BV symplectic form carries an $H$-contribution.
+In Appendix \ref{sec:BianchiofS}, finally, we establish an identity of the basic curvature $S$, which is needed in proving the master equation for $S_{BV}^\nabla$.